The natural splendor of Cape Town extends

 Banking

-If you are visiting a number of parks and reserves in Tanzania, you can either drive or fly between them.
-Roads in most of the wilderness areas are in poor condition and unmarked, and self-driving is not recommended.
-Operators will supply you with a driver who doubles as an informal guide; alternatively, you can arrange to fly to your destination and utilize a car and driver supplied by the lodgings.
+If you’re visiting multiple parks and reserves in Tanzania, you have two options for getting around: driving or flying.
+However, due to the poor condition and lack of markings on most wilderness area roads, self-driving is not recommended.
+Tour operators can provide a driver who will also act as an informal guide.
+Alternatively, you can arrange flights to your destination and use a car and driver supplied by your accommodation.
 Driving is on the left-hand side of the road.

-Precision Air runs regular services, mostly via Dar es Salaam, Kilimanjaro or Zanzibar, to all main towns and other destinations in East Africa and beyond.
-All national parks and some of the top-end luxury lodges have airstrips and Coastal Air operates between these and the main airports on the mainland and the islands of Zanzibar, Pemba and Mafia.
-ZanAir has frequent connections between Zanzibar, Pemba and the mainland.
+For flights, Precision Air offers regular service, primarily via Dar es Salaam, Kilimanjaro or Zanzibar, to major towns and other destinations in East Africa and beyond.
+Additionally, most national parks and some high-end lodges have airstrips.
+Coastal Air operates flights between these airstrips and the main airports on the mainland and the islands of Zanzibar, Pemba, and Mafia.
+ZanAir provides frequent connections between Zanzibar, Pemba, and the mainland.

-Tap water in Tanzania is generally not safe to drink, and most travellers try to stick to mineral water.
-Filtered and bottled water can be difficult to find if you are travelling outside of the main town and so it is advisable to stock up.
-Most camps, lodges and hotels have bottled water readily available.
+Tap water in Tanzania is generally not safe to drink, and most travelers stick to mineral water.
+Filtered and bottled water can be difficult to find outside of main towns, so it’s wise to stock up.
+Luckily, most camps, lodges, and hotels have bottled water readily available.

-Just south of the equator, Tanzania is huge and its sheer size means that the climate varies considerably within it.
-However, generally, the main rainy season, or the ‘long rains’, lasts between March-May.
-Afternoon tropical downpours are the norm – which are heavier and more predictable along the coast and on the islands.
-The humidity is high and daily temperatures reach the low-mid 30°s.
+Due to its large size and location just south of the equator, Tanzania experiences significant climate variations across the country.
+Generally, the main rainy season, or the ‘long rains’, lasts from March to May.
+Afternoon tropical downpours are common, becoming heavier and more predictable near the coast and on the islands.
+The humidity is high and daily temperatures reach the low-mid 30 degrees Celsius.

 The long dry season lasts throughout June, July, August, September and October where rainfall is unusual, even on the islands.
 Temperatures vary hugely with altitude and location, but it’s usually a fine, clear sky and sunny weather – it’s a great time to visit Tanzania.
 During November and December, there’s another rainy season: the ‘short rains’, these are much lighter than the main rains and more erratic.